wmeints/creditcard-defaulters/README.rst

 Tutorial modules
 -----------------
-The tutorial is made out of several modules:
+This tutorial contains the following modules:

 * `notebooks/01-prepare-data.ipynb`_: In this module we're going to take a look at the data and prepare a training and testing dataset for the machine